sqlfluff/sqlfluff/docs/source/configuration.rst

    above in the main :ref:`config` section.
 If multiple are present, they will *patch*/*override* each other in the order above.
 2. It will look for the same files in the user's home directory (~).
-3. It will look for the same files in all directories between the user's home directory (~), and the current working directory, but only use the first file it finds closest to the current working directory (this does nothing if the current working directory is not a sub directory of the home directory).
+3. *[if the current working directory is a subdirectory of the user's home directory (~)]* It will look for the same files in all directories between the user's home directory (~), and the current working directory.
 4. It will look for the same files in the current working directory.
 5. *[if parsing a file in a subdirectory of the current working directory]* It will look for the same files in every subdirectory between the